Best Home Workout for Men Over 40

 For those who need to see an actual example of a workout written out for them, here is a simple workout you can copy.
 Once you understand the principles involved, and get used to what exercises mean what on the prime movers scale, you can begin to formulate your own work.

 First, we always start with a warm up.
 Start with a few jumping jacks and lunges.
 These types of exercises wake up the central nervous system priming our muscles for movement.
 One of the best exercises to base a workout on is something called “step ups.”
 All you need is a chair and some weights if your body weight alone is not challenging enough.
 Simply step up and down only alternating legs after you have finished all the repetitions one a single leg.
 3 sets of 10 should get your heart racing.
 Next are a series of circuit movement like exercises.
 These are exercises paired together to create the most metabolically active muscles in the body.
 These also happen to be the prime movers.
 A sequence of body weight squats, dumbbell lunge and presses, and planks can be rotated one after the other to create a workout sure to have you gasping for breath.
 Do 3 sets of 10 for each, repeat this cycle three times.
-After that circuit is men over 40 workoutcomplete, we move on to core stabilization exercises.
+After that circuit is complete, we move on to core stabilization exercises.
 This is not only a good cool down exercise but also an essential for healing low back pain.
 Start with a set of 3 planks, holding each one for 10 seconds.
 Once that is complete, lay down on your back.
 One at a time, you are going to lower one of your legs so that is just barely touching the floor.
 Your hands will be straight up pointing to the ceiling.
 Do 4 sets of 8 with each leg.
 Now, the finisher.
 Find something heavy to hold.
 Lay on your back with the weight you are using on your chest.
 Now get up into a stand position.
 Wash, risen, repeat.
 Do this for 2 sets, 10 reps each set.
 By the end of this workout, you will have incorporated all the essential primer moves in one workout.
 Think about how else you can push, pull, lift, stack, lunge, and hold all kinds of weighted materials around the house.
 Do squat and presses with sandbags.
 Carry paint up a ladder.
 Load up your truck with the soil you plan to garden with.
 The workouts end with your creativity.
 Just lift!